PlatformAwareProgramming/CloudClusters.jl/README.md

 # CloudClusters.jl

-_A package for creating and deploying Julia computations on cloud-based clusters on the infrastructure of IaaS providers it supports._
+_A package for creating, using, and managing the lifecycle of cloud-based clusters deployed at the infrastructure of IaaS providers._

 > [!NOTE]
 > _Currently, it only supports [EC2](https://aws.amazon.com/ec2/).
 Ask us about the progress with [GCP](https://cloud.google.com/) and [Azure](https://azure.microsoft.com/)._ Collaborators are wellcome.